Al-Masudi: al-Masʿudi's intellectual environment

-Al-Mas'udi knew leading Mu'tazilites, including al-Jubba, al-Nawbakhti, ibn Abdak al-Jurjani and Abu'l Qasim al-Balkhi al-Ka'bi.
+Al-Masʿudi knew leading Mu'tazilites, including al-Jubba, al-Nawbakhti, Ibn Abdak al-Jurjani and Abu'l-Qasim al-Balkhi al-Ka'bi.
 He was also well acquainted with previous Mu'tazilite literature.
-His reasoning, his phraseology, his expressed high esteem for Mu'tazilities could suggest that he was one of their number.
+His reasoning, his phraseology, and his expressed high esteem for Mu'tazilities could suggest that he was one of their number.
 However, Shboul points out that his extant works do not specifically state that he was.

 Al-Mas'udi included the history of the ancient civilizations that had occupied the land upon which Islam later spread.
 He mentions the Assyrians, Babylonians, Egyptians and Persians among others.
-He is also the only Arab historian to refer (albeit indirectly) to the kingdom of Urartu, when he speaks about the wars between the Assyrians (led by the legendary Queen Semiramis) and Armenians (led by Ara the Beautiful).
+He is also the only Arab historian to refer (albeit indirectly) to the kingdom of Urartu, when he speaks about the wars between the Assyrians (led by the legendary Queen Semiramis) and Armenians (led by King Ara the Handsome).

-Al-Mas'udi was aware of the influence of ancient Babylon on Persia.
-He had access to a wealth of translations by scholars such as ibn al-Muqaffa from Middle Persian into Arabic.
+Al-Masʿudi was aware of the influence of ancient Babylon on Persia.
+He had access to a wealth of translations by scholars such as Abdullah ibn al-Muqaffa from Middle Persian into Arabic.
 In his travels, he also personally consulted Persian scholars and Zoroastrian priests.
 He thus had access to much material, factual and mythical.
 Like other Arabic historians, he was unclear on the Achaemenid dynasty, though he knew of Kurush (Cyrus the Great).
 He was much clearer on the more recent dynasties and his estimation of the time between Alexander the Great and Ardashir is much more accurately depicted than it is in al-Tabari.

 His wide-ranging interests included the Greeks and the Romans.
 Again, like other Arabic historians, he was unclear on Greece before the Macedonian dynasty that produced Alexander the Great.
 He is aware that there were kings before this, but is unclear on their names and reigns.
 He also seems unfamiliar with such additional aspects of Greek political life as Athenian democratic institutions.
 The same holds for Rome prior to Caesar.
 However, he is the earliest extant Arabic author to mention the Roman founding myth of Romulus and Remus.

-In al-Mas'udi's view the greatest contribution of the Greeks was philosophy.
+In al-Masʿudi's view the greatest contribution of the Greeks was philosophy.
 He was aware of the progression of Greek philosophy from the pre-Socratics onward.

 He also was keenly interested in the earlier events of the Arabian peninsula.
 He recognized that Arabia had a long and rich history.
 He also was well-aware of the mixture of interesting facts in pre-Islamic times, in myths and controversial details from competing tribes and even referred to the similarity between some of this material and the legendary and story telling contributions of some Middle Persian and Indian books to the Thousand and One Nights.